MicrosoftDocs/winrt-api/windows.devices.humaninterfacedevice/hiddevice_fromidasync_1634380010.md

 The application manifest must declare HID device capabilities before invoking this method.
 If HID device capabilities are missing or incorrectly specified, the returned value will be `null` and no exception will be thrown.

+The device must be opened with [FileAccessMode.ReadWrite](../windows.storage/fileaccessmode.md) to call [SendOutputReportAsync](hiddevice_sendoutputreportasync_1405795481.md) or the call will fail with a `System.UnauthorizedAccessException: Access is denied.
+(Excep_FromHResult 0x80070005)` exception.
+To call [SendFeatureReportAsync](hiddevice_sendfeaturereportasync_25126117.md), [GetFeatureReportAsync](hiddevice_getfeaturereportasync_706664006.md) or [GetInputReportAsync](hiddevice_getinputreportasync_2092816092.md), the device must be opened with either [FileAccessMode.Read](../windows.storage/fileaccessmode.md) or [FileAccessMode.ReadWrite](../windows.storage/fileaccessmode.md)

 ## -examples

 ## -see-also